Miscarriage is when a baby dies in the womb before 20 weeks of pregnancy. Some women have a miscarriage before they know they’re pregnant.

 What are the signs and symptoms of miscarriage?

-Signs and symptoms include:
+Signs and symptoms of miscarriage include:

-- Vaginal bleeding or spotting
+- Bleeding from the vagina or spotting

 - Cramps like you feel with your period